 You may want to check one week prior to your trip for an up-to-date weather forecast.
 We recommend the following website: www.wunderground.com for weather in Vernal, UT.

 Water Levels & Temperature

 The respective flows on the Green and Yampa Rivers are the story of human impacts on two very different watersheds.
 The Yampa is one of the West’s last wild rivers, with no major reservoirs blocking its path from the highlands of northwestern Colorado to its confluence with the Green River near the Utah border.
 The Green River’s headwaters lie in the Wind River Range of Wyoming, and its stream is repeatedly blocked and diverted, most significantly by the Flaming Gorge Reservoir, not far upstream from Dinosaur National Monument.
 Thus, its flow is determined by reservoir releases.
 The Green will spike in the spring and early summer as the controlling agency at Flaming Gorge Dam releases water to make room for inflow.
-Peak releases from Flaming Gorge on the Green and peak snowmelt run-off on the Yampa usually occurs between mid-May and mid-June, but can vary widely from early May and into July.
+Peak releases from Flaming Gorge on the Green and peak snowmelt run-off on the Yampa usually occur between mid-May and mid-June, but can vary widely from early May and into July.
 High water trips equate to a more intense whitewater experience and a high level of physical fitness is recommended.
 Water temperatures are coldest during the high water period and rain gear and warm synthetic clothing will be required.
 In reality the water is quite cold even in the summer, but lower flows and warmer air temperatures mitigate the risk of hypothermia.

 River Runners Responsibility Code